-- In the A Treeview right-click on the geometric attribute External column and choose Select Assignments.
-Ensure Clear selection is chosen on the Options dialog, and click Yes. - Drag and drop the design attribute UC Column from the Treeview onto the selected lines. - In the Treeview right-click on the geometric attribute Internal column and choose Select Assignments.
-Ensure Clear selection is chosen on the Options dialog, and click Yes.

-• Drag and drop the design attribute Hollow Column from the A Treeview onto the selected lines.
+- In the A Treeview right-click on the geometric attribute External column and choose Select Assignments. - Drag and drop the design attribute UC Column from the Treeview onto the selected lines. - In the A Treeview right-click on the geometric attribute Internal column and choose Select Assignments.
+Ensure Clear selection is chosen on the Options dialog, and click OK. - Drag and drop the design attribute Hollow Column from the A Treeview onto the selected lines.